 So, you can understand why pastel colors and friendly cartoon characters have dominated the nursery decor market forever.
 But while baby me might have indeed been soothed by a Care Bears nursery theme, what other benefits would that muted nursery decor have given me?
 Not as many as nature and wildlife photography, it turns out.
 But more on that in No. 2.

-“Environments not only affect how we feel and send messages about how to act, they can influence what we learn.” – Virtual Lab School
+“Environments not only affect how we feel and send messages about how to act, but they can also influence what we learn.” – Virtual Lab School

 2. A bold nursery theme boosts newborns’ visual development